 Test Suites & Reports

-Maestro can run a suite of tests and generate a test report at the end.
+Maestro can run a suite of tests that live in a folder and generate a test report at the end.

 To run a suite, point maestro test